 Hackshaw and Sweberg had filed separate asbestos lawsuits against Crane and various other companies, including General Electric, Goulds Pumps, and Westinghouse Electric Corp.
 In 2013, the New York County Supreme Court ordered the two cases to be consolidated because many of the legal issues, witnesses, and the companies’ defense arguments were essentially the same.

 Hackshaw, who was 74 when he died of mesothelioma last August, worked as an electrician and pipefitter.
 Part of his job entailed making gaskets out of Crane’s Cranite Asbestos Sheet Gasketing Material.
-This product contained high amounts of asbestos, ranging between 75% to 85%.
+The product contained high amounts of asbestos, ranging between 75% to 85%.

 He also applied and removed asbestos-containing insulation as part of his job as an electrician, especially when he needed to get to the Crane-made gaskets.